 Bilingual Speech Pathologist Salary and Careers

-The journey to becoming a bilingual speaker is unique for all—from when the second language is learned, to how often each learned language is spoken, to how one’s primary language influences how a second language is spoken—as many variables make each bilingual experience its very own.
-That being said, it is not surprising that many speakers with bilingual speech disorders require care from a speech-language pathologist (SLP) who has a firm grasp of these complexities.
-Bilingual speech pathologists, referred to by the American Speech-Language-Hearing Association (ASHA) as bilingual service providers (BSPs), are SLPs who have the knowledge and skills to address the unique needs of the bilingual speaker and the specific languages that that person speaks.
+The journey to becoming a bilingual speaker is unique to each person, from when the second language is learned to how often each language is spoken to how one’s primary language influences the way a second language is spoken, as many variables make each bilingual experience its own.
+That said, it is not surprising that many speakers with bilingual speech disorders require care from a speech-language pathologist (SLP) with a firm grasp of these complexities.
+Bilingual speech pathologists, referred to by the American Speech-Language-Hearing Association (ASHA) as bilingual and multilingual service providers (MSPs).
+MSPs are audiologists and speech-language pathologists (SLPs) who have the knowledge and skills to address the unique needs of bilingual speakers and the specific languages they use.

 Sponsored online speech pathology programs